MkDay/Post-Collection/Weird-Looking-For-Loops-In-JavaScript-Post.md

 3. **final-expression:** If the condition is true, evaluate the *final-expression*.

-4. go back again to check the condition.
+4. repeat the 2nd and 3rd steps until the condition becomes false.

-Anyway, instead of this deadly usual, let me show you some of the rare things that come with *for-loop*.
+Now let's play with the rare things.

 ### Optional three expressions

 By looking at the syntax of the `for` loop, we can see that it has three expressions inside the parentheses.
 But they all are optional, which means we can leave them as blank as well.

-So let's try to leave all or some of these expressions and see the effect.
+So, let's try to leave all or some of these expressions and see the effect.

 #### 1. The *for-loop* without *initialization* expression